sarrettb/dev/README.md

 ## BUtility
 - `BUtility` stands for "Blake's Utility" which is meant to be a folder to host any common C++ code that could be shared among different projects.
-- Currently, there is only one function here which assists in parsing command line arguments.
+- Currently, there is only one function here to assist in parsing command line arguments.

 ## Helloworld gRPC
 - A starter project for building gRPC client,  server, and deploying the server on an AWS Machine.